What is Mindsight Surrey CAMHS?

 You can talk to any professional including teachers, school nurses, GPs & pastoral care departments.
-You can also get lots of information by ringing CAMHS One Stop on 0300 222 5755.
+You can also get lots of information by ringing CAMHS Single Point of Access on 0300 222 5755.

 How long will I have to wait for my first appointment and how many will I have?

 This may vary, so it is hard to say exactly when your appointment may be.
-But if you are concerned please speak to the person who referred you or contact the CAMHS One Stop directly.
+But if you are concerned please speak to the person who referred you or contact the CAMHS Single Point of Access team directly.